UWS Curiosity in Action: Creating New Knowledge, Shaping Impact

 This final session of the day brings the Festival to a close by turning collective insight into future direction.
 Introducing UWS’s living Research Culture Action Plan, the session will invite reflection on Festival themes and begin a shared conversation about how UWS might continue to organise, connect and enable research in ways that support excellence, collaboration and impact.
 The format will be participative and adaptive, reflecting an evolving and responsive research environment.

-3.15pm Close – Professor Robert MacIntosh, PVC Research & Innovation, Deputy Vice Chancellor
+3.15pm Close – Professor Robert MacIntosh, Interim Deputy Vice-Chancellor and Pro-Vice-Chancellor (Research and Innovation)

 Reserved day for Schools and Research Groupings to host local events.